prachigarg19/rfc/0003-news-api.md

 This will be the inital phase , we will try to gather all the website as much as we can with different types of news coverage, so that we would have a clear cut idea of what website to scrape data from

 ### Second Phase
-In this phase , we will be making different classes based approach for various categories of news to scarpe data.
+In this phase , we will be making different classes based approach for various categories of news to scrape data.

 ### Third Phase
-In this phase we will optimize our code for better and fast scraping as well as to hanlde exceptions to inimize crashes , and we will also deploy our package in PyPy official library of python.
+In this phase we will optimize our code for better and fast scraping as well as to handle exceptions to minimize crashes , and we will also deploy our package in PyPy official library of python.

 ### Fourth Phase
 In this phase we will make API , so that everyone can use it irrespective of the langauge they code in , as well as deploy it so that everyone can use it.